serhan-yilmaz/RokaiApp/docs/v2.2.0/README.md

 For this analysis, the phosphatase-substrate interactions in the [DEPOD database](http://depod.bioss.uni-freiburg.de/) are used.
 Overall, the number of interactions added to the Rokai network data is:
 ```
-For human, 1531 interactions between 77 Phosphatases and 478 phosphosites (within 244 proteins)
+For human proteome, 1531 interactions between 77 Phosphatases and 478 phosphosites (within 244 proteins)
-For mouse, 740 interactions between 75 Phosphatases and 283 phosphosites (within 174 proteins)
+For mouse proteome, 740 interactions between 75 Phosphatases and 283 phosphosites (within 174 proteins)
 ```
 ### Updated Datasets - Latest Available
 All datasets from [PhosphoSitePlus](https://www.phosphosite.org/), [Signor](https://signor.uniroma2.it/), [STRING](https://string-db.org/) are updated with their latest release versions.
 For ``human`` network, the changes are as follows: